atropical/varvar/README.md

-# Devvy - Figma Variable Export Plugin
+# Varvar - Figma Variable Export Plugin

-Devvy is a powerful Figma plugin that allows you to export your Figma variables to JSON or CSV format, making it easier to integrate your design tokens into your development workflow.
+Varvar is a Figma plugin that allows you to export your Figma variables to JSON or CSV format, making it easier to integrate your design tokens into your development workflow.

 ## Features